greglook/vault/doc/blobs.md

 Status metadata is a simple map of information about the stored blob.
 The information present is largely implementation-specific, but may include some common information:
-- `:original-length` - the number of bytes in the raw blob
+- `:size` - the number of bytes stored for the blob
-- `:content-length` - the number of bytes stored for the blob
+- `:since` - time the blob was added to the store
 - `:content-type` - a MIME type for the data in the blob
-- `:stored-at` - time the blob was added to the store
 - `:location` - an optional URI giving a path to the stored resource
 - `:codecs` - an array of codec filters which were applied to the data